 This decision changed my life, and it’s the reason I wrote a book about revenge porn.

-If you’re not familiar with the term, “revenge porn” (also called “nonconsensual pornography”) occurs when someone shares intimate pictures of another person online without their consent.
+If you’re not familiar with the term, “revenge porn” you might have the assumption that it is a kind of porn-plot genre that you might find in a FreeSexVideo.
+It is not, far from it in fact.
+Revenge porn (also called “nonconsensual pornography”) is when someone shares intimate pictures of another person online without their consent.
 The stereotypical case is of an ex-lover sharing photographs of his naked girlfriend on the Internet on websites that exist for this purpose.

 Yes.
 Websites exist for this purpose.
 Because people are vile.

 Because angry men do this to women all the time, posting pictures of their exes with their names, their locations, comments on their bodies and their morals and what they deserve for being such stupid sluts.

 It’s vicious and disgusting, and it’s not going to just go away.

 Revenge porn is a form of assault against women.
 It sucks.
 And compounding how much it sucks, when revenge porn is mentioned in the media or even discussed in casual conversation, the focus is almost always on what the victims did wrong.

 She never should have sent him those pictures.